whambulance/markov-bot/README.md

 # markov-bot
-*A Discord bot designed for Repl.it.
+*A Discord bot designed in python.
 Generates new messages using Markov chains from user message history*

-Markov chains are cool, and so is this russian man who impersonates your friends
+Markov chains are cool, and so is this russian man who impersonates your friends.
 Paste the private code for your Discord bot in a file called "token.txt" directly.
 It should look like this:
 ```
 T1bAcYNlVgqOHnbT6PbCgqOH.yVzxJ.wMHZ-pb2HXESAeiv0mUcXXak5_M